Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-I Google searched for German traffic signs, but I suspect some of them are not German.
+I Google searched for German traffic signs based on the sign names (labels) from the data sets.

-The blurriness, contrast, and light level in the images make them difficult to classify.
-This is especially true given that I could not get the image processing to cooperate.
-I chose some example images that did not require heavy preprocessing.
+After wading through a sea of images covered with watermarks, I finally found some to use for testing.
+What kind of person takes a camera to a publicly funded and publicly displayed traffic sign, and slaps a watermark on it before putting it on the internet for people to use?
+It's a traffic sign.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).